Dallinger/Dallinger/docs/AWS-etc-keys.md

     wallace setup

-which we prepopulate a hidden file `.wallaceconfig` in your home directory.
+which will prepopulate a hidden file `.wallaceconfig` in your home directory.
 Alternatively, you can create this file yourself and fill it in like so:

 ```
 [AWS Access]